alexdantas/rndk/README.md

 # Ruby Ncurses Development Kit (RNDK)

-This project aims to be a powerful, well-documented and easy-to-use Ncurses Development Kit in Ruby.
+`rndk` aims to be a powerful, well-documented and easy-to-use Ncurses Development Kit in Ruby.
 Besides abstracting away Ncurses' details, it provides some widgets for rapid console app development.